 Sherwood Teletherapy Services FAQs

-As a leading Early Intervention agency, we understand that the first few years of a child’s life are so important for development.
+As a leading Early Supports agency, we understand that the first few years of a child’s life are so important for development.
 This meant that during the outbreak of COVID-19, we needed to ensure a way to help our families continue to receive effective and important services while keeping everyone safe and healthy.
-While the term “teletherapy” might sound intimidating at first, we have found this method to be highly effective for early intervention therapy services.
+While the term “teletherapy” might sound intimidating at first, we have found this method to be highly effective for early supports therapy services.

 Sherri, Sherwood Speech Therapist uses finger puppets during teletherapy session.

 Teletherapy are virtual services.
 At Sherwood, our team may use virtual video calls through Zoom, telephone conferences, exchanging of home videos, or a combination of these methods.
 During Zoom virtual video calls, you and your child together will be participating in therapy at home in your child’s natural environment and a skilled therapist or educator will be working remotely at a secure location.
 If your family needs an interpreter, an interpreter will also be on the video call.

 What does the intake process look like using teletherapy?